bengrunfeld/study-notes/interviews/react-interview-questions.md

 ### Explain what JSX is and how it works

 React components are typically written in JSX, a JavaScript extension syntax allowing quoting of HTML and using HTML tag syntax to render subcomponents.
 HTML syntax is processed into JavaScript calls of the React framework.
 Developers may also write in pure JavaScript.
+It stops XSS attacks.

 ### Explain how the One-Way Data Flow works

 In React, data flows from the parent to the child, but not the other way around.
 This is designed to alleviate cascading updates that traditional MVC suffers from.

-Properties, a set of immutable values, are passed to a component's renderer as properties in its HTML tag.
+A set of immutable values are passed to a component's renderer as **properties** in its HTML tag.
 A component cannot directly modify any properties passed to it, but can be passed callback functions that do modify values.
 This mechanism's promise is expressed as "properties flow down; actions flow up".

 ### What are the differences between React in ES5 and ES6?
 What are the advantages/disadvantages of using ES6?